HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Type: varchar
    - Description: Course code.
 Stored as varchar(45) in the database

-- Parameter: courseGitURL
-   - Type: ?
-   - Description: Describe parameter.
-Stored as *int(11)* in the database

-- Parameter: visib
+- Parameter: visibility
-   - Type: ?
+   - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Visibility of the section.
+Stored as tinyint(1) in the database

 - Parameter: action
    - Type: ?
    - Description: Specifies the action

+- Parameter: githubURL
+   - Type: varchar
+   - Description: FUll repo URL.
+Stored as varchar(256) in the database

 ## Calling Methods
 - POST

 ## Output Data and Format
+- Output: success/error
+   - Type: String
+   - Description:

+- Output: message
+   - Type: String
+   - Description: Success if the list was fetched, error otherwise.

+- Output: course/versions
--
+   - Type: JSON object
+   - Description: Success if the list was fetched, error otherwise.

 ## Examples of Use
 ```